hipe/tmx/common/doc/issues/012-specificity.md

 of the event, find only the most specific (whatever that means) stream that is subscribed to, and emit the event only on that stream..

-the open question, thne, is can we deterministicly (and then efficiently) determine what that stream is for each emission for each listener etc?
+the open question, thne, is can we deterministically (and then efficiently) determine what that stream is for each emission for each listener etc?